For Most People... Hard Water & Softened Water Are Just As Healthy,

 Note: Water softening systems work by reducing the concentrations of the calcium and magnesium minerals in the water.
 However, the tradeoff with soft water is instead of having higher levels of calcium and magnesium, most soft water tends to have higher concentrations of sodium, or salt.

-Indiana, and The Greater Indy Area Has, By Most People’s Standards, Very Hard Water!
+Indiana, and The Greater Indy Area By Most People’s Standards, Has Very Hard Water!

 The average water hardness for the state is 15.3 gpg (grains per gallon).
 For context Indianapolis as the state’s largest city has a water hardness level of 16.0 gpg.